 III.
 What else:

-Students must be completing their freshman, sophomore, or junior year of college and returning to campus for the entire following year academic year 2017-2018.
-Students planning to study abroad during 2017-2018 year are not eligible for this fellowship.
+Students must be starting their freshman, sophomore, junior, or senior year of college for the entire academic year 2018-2019.
+Students planning to study abroad during 2018-2019 year are not eligible for this fellowship.

 We are seeking individuals who: